Professor of Systematic Theology

 “By background, training, and conviction I am a Reformed theologian.
 What especially excites me about the Reformed tradition is its bigness, its grand kingdom vision of Christ’s universal lordship.
 This vision, which gives dignity and worth to human vocation and hope in the midst of an uncertain age, is what I want above all to communicate to my students.
 My vision for Calvin Theological Seminary is that it will increasingly become a center for training students from all over the world in the Reformed Christian faith.
 I believe this faith is the hope of the world.”

-John is married to Ruth, and has three children and seven grandchildren.
+John is married to Ruth, and has three children and nine grandchildren.

 John Bolt is author of The Christian Story and the Christian School, Stewards of the Word, and A Free Church, A Holy Nation: Abraham Kuyper’s American Public Theology.
 He is also the editor of the four volume English edition of Herman Bavinck’s Reformed Dogmatics.